 The Authority follows Section 11-9-660 of the South Carolina Code of Laws regarding credit risk.
-The Authority places a portion of its funds on deposit in the State Treasurer's Investment Pool.
-Although the Pool itself is unrated, it is invested according to the requirements of State law, which allows only limited investments in instruments subject to credit risk.
+The Authority places a portion of its funds on deposit in the State's internal cash management pool.
+Although the State's internal cash management pool itself is unrated, it is invested according to the requirements of State law, which allows only limited investments in instruments subject to credit risk.
 State law further requires that investments in obligations of corporations and in state or political subdivisions of the United States have an investment grade rating from at least two nationally recognized rating agencies.
-State Law also requires that guaranteed investment contracts (GIC's) bear the two highest ratings from at least two nationally recognized rating agencies at the time of purchase.
+State Law also requires that GICs bear the two highest ratings from at least two nationally recognized rating agencies at the time of purchase.